 - Assist in execution of prospect/donor strategies for cultivation, proposal development, solicitation, and stewardship, and serve as strategic thought partner for PGSI gift officers and PGSI team leadership.

-- Track on and be knowledgeable about strategies, current engagements and next steps for prospects in the PGSI pipeline, including using the campus donor database to track prospect strategies and steps.
+- Track on and be knowledgeable about strategies, current engagements and next steps for prospects in the PGSI pipeline, including using the campus donor database.

 - Ensure accuracy of all written pieces.

 - Analyze and synthesize knowledge on donors and campus priorities, attending closely to donors' interests.